TerrainBento/umami/joss/paper.md

 # Acknowledgements

-Support for this work was provided by an NSF EAR  Postdoctoral Fellowship to Barnhart (1725774).
-Funding for Landlab was provided by NSF (1147454, 1450409).
-Landlab is additionally supported by the Community Surface Dynamics Modeling System (1226297, 1831623).
+Support for this work was provided by an NSF EAR  Postdoctoral Fellowship to Barnhart (NSF Award Number 1725774).
+Funding for Landlab was provided by NSF (NSF Award Numbers 1147454 and 1450409).
+Landlab is additionally supported by the Community Surface Dynamics Modeling System (NSF Award Number 1226297 and 1831623).

 # References